 Russell’s charisma and confidence made him one of the most popular Christian preachers of the late 1800s and early 20th century, and he traveled the world building a global following of so-called “Bible Students” who read his magazine and accepted his theories.
 Though he detested organized religion, in 1884 Russell founded the Watchtower Society, with himself as president, and it gradually assumed the characteristics of a protestant church.
-While Russell’s prediction of a 1914 apocalypse obviously didn’t come true, his claim that the outbreak of World War I (1914-1918) proved a phase of chaos had consumed the world as a prelude to its end helped maintain his credibility.
+While Russell’s prediction of a 1914 apocalypse obviously didn’t come true, his claim that the outbreak of World War I (1914-1918) was evidence a phase of chaos had consumed the world in the run-up to its end helped preserve his credibility.
 He passed away in 1916 having established the basic beliefs and organizational structure of the Christian sect now known as Jehovah’s Witnesses, which today claims over eight million followers across the globe.

 What was Charles Taze Russell like?

 Charles Taze Russell was a severe, but kind and compelling man whose patient and persuasive personality helped make him an effective minister.
 Despite his wealth, he lived relatively modestly and was extremely puritanical, abstaining from basically any activity that could be considered sinful, including drinking alcohol, eating meat, and most forms of entertainment.
 While Russell never called himself a prophet, he did believe much of his Biblical scholarship was divinely-guided, and his organization spoke of him as God’s earthly “servant” — which gave him something of an inflated ego.
 He could be vicious to those who challenged his authority even when he was obviously in the wrong, which led to some factionalism in his movement.